libelle17/neuserver/README.md

 insertion of the program user or (if root) the user chosen for the capisuite as samba user.
 In case a Suse firewall is present, allow samba-server for &quot;external zone&quot;.
-After calling &quot;neuserver&quot;, the directories mentioned in 8) should be readable via samba within a local network and the directory for faxes to be sent should also be writable.</p>
+After calling neuserver, the directories mentioned in 8) should be readable via samba within a local network and the directory for faxes to be sent should also be writable.</p>

 <p style="margin-left:11%; margin-top: 1em"><b>12)</b> if
 necessary insertion of a database in mariadb with a